azat-co/aws-intermediate/02-modules.md

 ---

-# Ways to work with ElasticBeanstalk
+# Ways to work with Elastic Beanstalk

 * GitHub
 * zip